MunGian/Hackathon2-Group-50-/README.md

 		- The searchWeapon() function is used to traverse through the nodes and search for a specific weapon or item.
 It starts from the head node and iterates through each node using the next pointers until a match is found or the end of the list is reached.
 This searching mechanism allows the player to check if a desired weapon or item exists in the linked list before performing certain actions.

 	- Load Previous Saved Progress:
-		- The saveWeapons() function is used in saving the player's previousprogress, including the weapons and items they have obtained.
+		- The saveWeapons() function is used in saving the player's previous progress, including the weapons and items they have obtained.
 It ensures that the previously saved weapons are loaded and added back into the linked list, allowing the player to continue their gameplay from where they left off.
 By utilizing the linked list data structure, the saveWeapons function can efficiently rebuild the collection of weapons and items based on the saved data.